tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 1. <https://developer.android.com/google/play/billing/billing_testing.html#test-purchases-sandbox>

-test subscriptions are:
+test subscriptions:

-- purchased with a test card (test transactions are created)
+- are purchased with a test card (test transactions are created)
 - have shortened periods (say, 1 month → 5 minutes)
 - renew 6 times only (cancelled automatically afterwards)
 - can be managed (say, cancelled in GP)